-Uncle denies niece's stab murder
+Uncle denies murder of niece, 11

 Jasmine Forrester: Uncle denies niece's Wolverhampton murder

-A man accused of murdering his 11-year-old niece has pleaded not guilty to the charge.
+A man accused of murdering his 11-year-old niece has pleaded not guilty.

-Jasmine Forrester died in hospital on 9 February after being found stabbed at a house in Kent Road, Wolverhampton.
+Jasmine Forrester died in hospital on 9 February after being found with a serious head injury at a house in Kent Road, Wolverhampton.

 Delroy Forrester, 51, of Lower Villiers Street in Blakenhall, was remanded in custody at Wolverhampton Crown Court and will face trial in August.

-Jasmine's father Simeon Forrester previously said her family had been left "utterly devastated".
+Jasmine's father Simeon Forrester previously said the family had been left "utterly devastated".

+- Midlands Live: Man charged after ambulance attacked; New driver escapes serious injury after flipping car

+"This is a hugely tragic time for our family and the loss we feel is unexplainable," Mr Forrester said.